motoharu-gosuto/psvcd/README.md

 - Port A -> Hardware -> 245 FIFO: Enabled.
   This setting is required when Sync FIFO mode or MPSSE mode is used.

-## Troubleshooting.
+## Troubleshooting FT_Prog and internal voltage regulator.

-Problem 1.
+#Problem 1.

 There can be cases when you will not be able to program FT232h chip.
 In most cases you will see this error:
 "Index was outside the bounds of the array".
-Unfortunately this is a bug in FTDI software that is mixed together with flaw in your breakboard.
+Unfortunately this is a bug in FTDI software that is most likely mixed together with flaw in your breakboard.
+I saw this errors reported for Adafruit breakboard and some other breakboards as well.
-When you observe this error take a closer look at your EEPROM.
+When you observe this error - take a closer look at your EEPROM chip.
 Most likely you will have 93C46 type.
 It is indicated in FTDI datasheets that 93C46 can be used with FT232h but unfortunately it can not.
+If your EEPROM type is different from what I have described remember that you need a EEPROM with at least 0x80 words like 93C56.
+The one with 0x40 words like 93C46 will not work from the box.

 There are 2 solutions for this problem.
 - FT_Prog is written in C#.
 You can decompile it with Reflector and fix the code a bit so that FT232h can be programmed even with smaller 93C46.
+  FTDI chip will still be functional however you will have some troubles accessing user area of the memory with driver API.
+  Reprogramming through the API most likely will not work either.
   I have this fix so maybe I will share it in the future.
-- Desolder 93C46 EEPROM and solder 93C56 EEPROM or bigger one.
+- Desolder 93C46 EEPROM and solder proper 93C56 EEPROM or bigger one.

-Problem 2.
+#Problem 2.

 Some FT232h chips do not give 3.3v on corresponding pins when used in USB powered mode.
+Which kinda surprised me.
-They may give 3.6v or 3.8v etc. To fix this you have to reconfigure FT232h chip to work in self powered mode.
+They may give 3.6v or 3.8v etc. To fix this you have to reconfigure FT232h chip to work in self powered mode and use external voltage regulator.
-This may require some hadrware changes as well.
+This may require some hardware changes to the breakboard as well.

 For example on my breakboard I had to desolder Zero Ohm resistor that connected USB pin and VREGIN pin.
 Then I have soldered another 39K Ohm resistor that was connected to AC7 and to USB pin.